SRCthird/GameBridge/README.md

    Choose an available executable to interact with.

 4. **Send Commands**:
-   Type commands to send to the game server (e.g., `say Hello World` for Minecraft).
+   Type commands to send to the game server (e.g., `say Hello Players!` for Minecraft).

 ---